BonsaiDen/noir/README.md

 - [x] Describe your API and the external resources it accesses
 - [x] Setup and configure HTTP requests against your API

-  - [x] Perform requests with specific headers, querystrings and bodies
+  - [x] Perform requests with specific headers, query strings and bodies
-  - [x] Set up expecations for response headers and bodies
+  - [x] Set up expectations for response headers and bodies

 - [x] Setup and provide external, mocked HTTP responses to your API

   - [x] These are only available for one specific request
   - [x] Any unexpected external calls made by your API will be caught
   - [x] Request order of the provided responses is also verified
-  - [x] Set up expecations for headers and bodies of the requests your API perfomrs
+  - [x] Set up expectations for headers and bodies of the requests your API performs

 - [x] Detailed and colored test output to helps you quickly figuring out what exactly went wrong
 - [x] Great support for JSON featuring deep, detailed object and array diffing, showing you paths, types and values